RafeeqSyedAmjad/RafeeqSyedAmjad/README.md

 ## Hackathons
-[ApiAsset - Get collective list of free APIs for use in software and web development. ](https://api-asset.vercel.app/) -Participated in Moonshot Hackathon by roc8.careers, powered by RequestlyIO.
+[ApiAsset - Get collective list of free APIs for use in software and web development. ](https://api-asset.vercel.app/)
+- Participated in Moonshot Hackathon by roc8.careers, powered by RequestlyIO.
--Theme of the hackathon: Web Development Tooling
+- Theme of the hackathon: Web Development Tooling
--As a developer, finding public APIs for my next project was always difficult.
+- As a developer, finding public APIs for my next project was always difficult.
 So I built ApiAsset, which shows the collective list of free Apis for different categories.

 ## Languages and Frameworks
 `JavaScript` `ReactJS` `Redux Toolkit` `TypeScript` `Jest` `Nextjs`